urosaron/ViktorAI/README.md

 ### Running the Chatbot

-To start a conversation with Viktor:
+To start a conversation with Viktor through the command line:

 ```bash
 python main.py